 Breast cancer is the most common cancer in pregnant and postpartum women and occurs in about 1 in 3,000 pregnant women.
 The average patient is between 32 to 38 years of age and because many women choose to delay childbearing, it is likely that the incidence of breast cancer during pregnancy will increase.

 Breast cancer pathology is similar in age-matched pregnant and nonpregnant women.
 Hormone receptor assays are usually negative in pregnant breast cancer...

-Besides removing the breast, radical mastectomy is a rarely performed surgery that also takes out lymph nodes in the arm pit and part of the chest wall.
+Besides removing the breast, radical mastectomy is no longer performed surgery that also takes out lymph nodes in the armpit and part of the chest wall.
 See a drawing of the area covered and read a short description.

 During a modified radical mastectomy, the surgeon removes the breast (including the skin, breast tissue, areola, and nipple) and most of the lymph nodes under the arm.
-This surgery is now more commonly performed than the radical mastectomy as it has proven to be more effective and less disfiguring.
+This surgery is now performed instead of a radical mastectomy as it has proven to be equally as effective and less disfiguring.
 Learn more about how this surgery is performed.